smalljvm/SmallJ/README.md

 # SmallJ  ReadMe

 SmallJ is a simple Smalltalk virtual machine written in Java.
-It was originally created as SmallWorld by Tim Budd (http://web.engr.oregonstate.edu/~budd/SmallWorld/).
+It was originally created as SmallWorld by Timothy Budd (http://web.engr.oregonstate.edu/~budd/SmallWorld/).
 This specific version was built from Eric Sharff's update (https://github.com/ericscharff/SmallWorld)

 But a *lot* was changed and rewritten... in summary: